krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     data), and anything the fake KDC sends will not be trusted without verification using some secret that it won't know.

+**err_fmt**
+    This relation allows for custom error message formatting.
+If a value is set, error messages will be formatted by substituting a normal error message for %M and an error code for %C in the value.

 **extra_addresses**
     This allows a computer to use multiple local addresses, in order to allow Kerberos to work in a network that uses NATs while still